Dairy – Why Animal Products Harm

 A healthy vegan diet, active lifestyle (to stimulate bones), sufficient vitamin D intake and low or no alcohol intake is all you need to have healthy bones.

-By avoiding dairy you’re leaving a lot of saturated fat and cholesterol out of your diet and that’s a great step for a healthier heart and the whole circulation system.
+By avoiding dairy you’ll be leaving a lot of saturated fat and cholesterol out of your diet and that’s a great step for a healthier heart and the whole circulation system.
 Saturated fat, in particular, is a risk factor for heart disease and it can contribute to artery-clogging plaques.
-Butter is definitely not back – hundreds of scientists agree that avoiding saturated fats is one of the best things you can do for your heart health.
+Butter is definitely not back – most health experts agree that avoiding saturated fats is one of the best things you can do for your heart health.

 A plant-based diet with healthy, unsaturated fats is what your heart needs and the many antioxidants in plants help to protect your blood vessel walls from damage.